erl_nif

 Any Erlang terms can be passed to a NIF as function arguments and be returned as function return values.
 The terms are of C-type

-and usually return true (or false) if the term was of the expected type (or not).
-The functions to write terms are all prefixedenif_make_
+ERL_NIF_TERMand can only be read or written using API functions.
+Most functions to read the content of a term are prefixedenif_get_and usually return true (or false) if the term was of the expected type (or not).
+The functions to write terms are all prefixedenif_make_and usually return the createdERL_NIF_TERM.
+There are also some functions to query terms, likeenif_is_atom,enif_is_identicalandenif_compare.- Binaries

 Terms of type binary are accessed with the help of the struct type ErlNifBinary that contains a pointer (